 Otherwise, you can use welding blankets, similar fiberglass material, or dry sand.

 Can you weld them without preheating?

 If you cannot or don’t want to use preheating to weld cast iron to steel, then you must: use only nickel-based filler metal, weld very short beads scattered all over the joint, and never forget to peen them.
-Finally, leave each bead to cool down completely before welding again.
+Finally, leave each bead to cool down completely before passing the next one.